neuro-arg/neuro-arg.github.io/content/about.md

 date = 2024-01-11T00:00:00Z
 +++

-This is a site documenting the [Neuro-sama ARG](http://youtube.com/@_neurosama) in a concise form.
+This is an (obviously unofficial) site documenting the [Neuro-sama ARG](http://youtube.com/@_neurosama) in a concise form.
 Its goal is collecting source data and solutions rather than brainstorming ideas.